antoinejeannot/jurisprudence/release_notes/v2024.09.06.md

 Jurisprudence is an open-source project that automates the collection and distribution of French legal decisions.
 It leverages the Judilibre API provided by the Cour de Cassation to:

-- Fetch rulings from major French courts (Cour de Cassation, Cours d'Appel, Tribunaux Judiciaires)
+- Fetch rulings from major French courts (Cour de Cassation, Cour d'Appel, Tribunal Judiciaire)
 - Process and convert the data into easily accessible formats
 - Publish & version updated datasets on Hugging Face every 3 days